 The Group's revenue comprised of revenue from provision of transport and hubbing services to the logistics industry in Singapore.
-For the year ended 31 December 2020, the revenue of the Group decreased by approximately S\$2,485,000 or approximately 8.6% to approximately S\$26,264,000 compared to the year ended 31 December 2019.
-The decrease was mainly attributable to the slow down in the Singapore economy and disruptions in the global trade economy.
+For the year ended 31 December 2021, the revenue of the Group slightly decreased by approximately \$\$45,000 or approximately 0.2% to approximately \$\$26,219,000 compared to the year ended 31 December 2020.
+The decrease was mainly attributable to the decrease in revenue from tracking services.
 The following table sets forth the revenue of the Group by revenue type for the periods indicated: